 The production time is found to fluctuate as the cutting speed varies from 30 m/min to 145 m/min.
 It reaches its minimum value of 3.08 min/piece at a cutting speed of 95 m/min.
 If the first five columns of data in our table are observed, as shown in the graph below, the machining time decreases significantly as the cutting speed used grows large.
 However, with the same increase in cutting speed, the fractional tool changing time needed for maintaining a workable cutting edge during machining increases accordingly.

-This is due to a short tool life resulting from machining at a high cutting speed.
-In fact, the minimum production time is a compromise between the machining time and the fractional tool changing time, both of which are functions of cutting speed.
+The primary driver for this is short tool life which is a result of the high speed at which cutting machine operates.
+As you an interpolate, the minimum production time is a balancing act between the machining time and the fractional tool changing time, and both of these parameters are functions of cutting speed of the machine.

 Relation between Total Unit cost and cutting speed